Levi990e/M365-OLED-Dashboard/README.md

 By this way you can update de M365 firmware without disconnecting the dashboard or any cable.

 A new power cycle will reset the dashboard to normal mode.

-# Soldering, soldered directly to the cable coming from the MCU
-5V To Red
-GND To Black
-BUS To Yellow

 # UI
 WIP